Connect New Mexico

 BICSI’s Information Technology Systems Installation Methods Manual (ITSIMM 8th Edition) is required for each student in this course.

-IN250: BICSI Installer 2, Optical Fiber Training
+IN250: Optical Fiber Training

 BICSI's IN250 course is a 4.5-day course (8 a.m.-5 p.m.) and offers 35 continuing education credits (CECs) for existing credential holders.
 The optional exam is conducted in two parts: the hands-on exam is on Friday afternoon, and the written exam is conducted at a Pearson VUE Testing Center of the examinee’s choosing.